lfrestrepog/if-docs/docs/developers/how-to-visualize-results.md

 _(for any questions / help needed on IF visualization please raise an issue here: [IF issues](https://github.com/Green-Software-Foundation/if/issues))_

 There are currently 2 ways to visualize Impact Framework outputs:
 1. Using the **Simple HTML Exporter plugin**.
 (NOT CURRENTLY WORKING!
-This plugin was broken bvy an IF refactor and is not yet fixed.)
+This plugin was broken by an IF refactor and is not yet fixed.)
 2. Using **Grafana**.

 **Grafana** is the more standardized method for visualization.
 It also provides much more control over what's being visualized and how.
 Nevertheless, it requires some setting up.